Last Updated on February 11, 2026 by Rajat Bhati

 With a growing middle class and increasing air travel demand, the Indian aviation industry is going through a massive change.
 India is expected to surpass China and the US to become the world’s third largest air passenger market by 2030, according to IATA.
 With the demand rising, the number of planes in the sector is increasing.
 The number of planes is expected to touch 1,100 by 2027.
-As per market estimates, the Indian aviation sector is expected to grow 18-20% year on year in FY26.
-The biggest airlines in India are IndiGo, Air India, Akasa Air and SpiceJet, each with their own business model.
+Market estimates predict an 18-20% year-on-year growth in the Indian aviation sector in FY26.
+The biggest airlines in India are IndiGo, Air India, Akasa Air and SpiceJet, each with their unique business model.

 Table of Contents